128technology/docs/docs/upgrade_restricted_access.md

 ### Package-based Software Upgrade

+For upgrades of Conductor and Conductor-managed routers to software versions prior to 6.3.0, the package-based ISO's are used.

-In this workflow, the conductor will be upgraded to 6.2.6, and the routers to 6.1.10.
+In this example workflow, the conductor will be upgraded to 6.2.6, and the routers to 6.1.10.
 <!-- markdown-link-check-disable -->
 1. On a system that has internet access, use the [ISO Download procedure](intro_downloading_iso.md#downloading-an-iso) to download the `128T-6.2.6-15.sts.el7.OTP.v1.x86_64.iso` and the `128T-6.1.10-8.lts.el7.OTP.v1.x86_64.iso` software packages from the [SSR ISO Download](https://software.128technology.com/artifactory/list/generic-128t-isos-release-local) page. <!-- markdown-link-check-enable -->